Stan-Feng/HiPal/client/app/src/main/java/app/android/stanfeng/com/hipal/utils/README.md

+### How to use
+1. Copy AJAX.java and Callback.java to your package
+2. Change the package of both files to your package name
+3. AJAX request = new AJAX(String YourURL, String, YourMethod, HashMap<String, String> YourHeaders, Object YourTarget, new Callback() {
+      @Override
+      public void exec(Object target, JSONArray results) {
+        //Whatever you want to do after response arrived }
+  })
+4. call request.execute() to send out request

+**The param "target" in exec() method is the on you passed in "new AJAX", they are the same one**

 ### Example
 Suppose there's an adapter linked to a ListView
 I want to update the view by using the data from server